Party Never Ends

-Party Never Ends is the third studio album recorded by Romanian singer Inna, released on 4 March 2013 by Roton.
+Party Never Ends is the third studio album recorded by Romanian singer Inna, released on 4 March 2013 by Roton, and re-issued on 14 October 2014, by Atlantic Records in the US.
 The singer collaborated with several producers on the record, including DJ Frank E, Orange Factory, Steve Mac, Lucas Secon, DJ Smash and Play & Win.
 Party Never Ends has been described as approaching dance music and its subgenres, with influences varying from Latin, hip hop and house to electropop, salsa and dubstep.
 The Times of India gave the album a mixed review; while commending some tracks, other were deemed passable or mediocre.

 Commercially, Party Never Ends charted at number 88 on the Japanese Oricon album chart and at number 10 on Mexico's AMPROFON chart, while selling 6,967 copies in Japan as of June 2013.
 Six tracks from the record were released as singles, of which "More than Friends" experienced widespread commercial success.
 Additionally, five promotional singles were also made available.
 To promote Party Never Ends, Inna embarked on tours in Mexico and the United States.
 Her outfits were inspired by Mexican culture and Mexican painter Frida Kahlo.
 During promotional endeavors, she appeared in several television programmes and radio stations.